On the class of coding optimality of human languages and the origins of Zipf's law: Discussion

 \subsection{The origins of Zipf's law}

 An elementary question is if Zipf's law is inevitable due to the definition of the variables involved.
 Recently, it has been shown that any rank distribution satisfies \cite{Debowski2025a}

 which implies that rank distributions are channeled to show a power-law (Eq. \ref{eq:Zipfs_rank_frequency_law}) with $\alpha = 1$.
 However, we have reviewed above multiple real examples of systems that exhibit an exponential rank distribution.
 Another question is if random typing could be the reason why human languages and other systems show Zipf's law.
 In the past, random typing has been regarded as a proof that Zipf's law can be retrieved without involving any optimization \cite{Miller1957, Miller1963, Li1998, Suzuki2004a}.
 That argument is flawed because random typing is an optimal non-singular coding system.
 However, one can still retain that random typing is a proof that Zipf's law is easy to retrieve by virtue of some simple stochastic process.
 However, this raises the question of why certain species do not exhibit Zipf's law for word frequencies.
 The only answer that random typing provides is that $N = 1$ yields an exponential distribution while $N > 1$ yields a rank distribution and a frequency spectrum whose ability to mimic the actual distribution of word frequencies has been criticized heavily \cite{Ferrer2009b,Ferrer2009a}.
+Random typing with equal letter probabilities fails to cover the actual range of variation of $\alpha$, e.g., \cite{Mehri2017a}, because it only reproduces $\alpha \geq 1$ \cite{Ferrer2004e}. \footnote{It is well-known that $\alpha = - \log_N (1 - p_s) + 1 \geq 1$ \cite{Conrad2004a}.
+Notice that such a result can also be retrieved from $\alpha = a_{ns}/a_{ud} = -1/a_{RT}$.
+A discussion of the potential range of variation of the exponent covered by random typing with unequal character probabilities \cite{Conrad2004a,Bochkarev2017a} is beyond the scope of this letter. }

 In contrast, optimal coding approaches shed light on the origins of both the law of abbreviation, Zipf's law and the alternative exponential \cite{Mandelbrot1966,Ferrer2016b,Ferrer2019c}.
 The simplest and most ancient optimal coding argument for the origins of Zipf's law is Mandelbrot maximum entropy (maxent) model \cite{Mandelbrot1966}.
 The core of Mandelbrot's argument is the optimization of the functional